Rufat00/Triplis-Quiz-Application/README.md

 ### 2. Setting up the client:

-first you need to get config.json filed in ./client/src/http and then
+first you need to get config.json file in ./client/src/http and then

 ```json
 {